top of page

 Book & Lyrics by Ty Defoe

-Hart Island, the United States most documented potter's field; located in the Bronx, NY, where an estimated one million people are buried, dating back from 1869 to present day.
-This investigative theatre piece depicts stories of dead people who gather, at an abandon theme park to remember their life and death.
-A series of stories were gathered, imagined, and stitched together to highlight people who are undocumented, in poverty, or lost.
-HART ISLAND REQUIEM asks what happen to those souls when they are unable to rest in peace in "America"?
+Hart Island, the United States' most documented potter's field is located in the Bronx, NY, where an estimated one million people are buried from 1869 to present day.
+This investigative theatre piece depicts stories of dead people who gather, at an abandon theme park to remember their lives and deaths.
+A series of stories was gathered, imagined, and stitched together to highlight people who were undocumented, living in poverty, or lost.
+HART ISLAND REQUIEM asks: what happens to those souls when they are unable to rest in peace in "America"?

 Production/Development History: